Black-Kamelia/Sprinkler/binary-transcoders/Decoders.md

 |  ByteBuffer single step  |  7 410.855  | 50 410.224 |
 | ByteBuffer several steps |   731.728   | 50 385.284 |

-> Note: in the above table, the "single step" cases correspond to the decoding that runs in a single call to the
+> **Note**: in the table above, the "single step" cases correspond to the decoding processes that run in a single call
-> `decode` method, while the "several steps" cases correspond to the decoding that runs the worst case scenario, where
+> to the `decode` method, while the "several steps" cases correspond to the decoding processes that run in the worst
-> the input size is one byte and the decoder is called for each byte.
+> case scenario, where the input size is one byte and the decoder is called for each byte.

 > Specs of the machine used for the benchmark:
 > - Windows 11